jzhou0131/PUI2016_jz2792/HW7_jz2792/README.md

-## The graph shows the relationship between CO2 emission and population size/density
+## The graph shows the relationship between CO2 emission and population size or population density

 It is in 3 dimensions: